 David Scott Kastan in On Color

 Comments are welcome

-Posted on February 12, 2020, in An Artist's Life, Pastel Painting, Pearls from Artists, Quotes, Studio and tagged arbitrary, “On Color”, brain, chromatic, color vision, continuum, conventional, cultural, culture, David Scott Kastan, describe, descrimination, determines, determining, discrimination, human, human eye, lexical, lexicon, meaning, natural, particular, particularities, people, perception, physical, physiology, property, seamless, segments, sensation, shaped, specific, spectrum, understand, universal, visible colors.
+Posted on February 12, 2020, in 2020, An Artist's Life, Pastel Painting, Pearls from Artists, Quotes, Studio and tagged arbitrary, “On Color”, brain, chromatic, color vision, continuum, conventional, cultural, culture, David Scott Kastan, describe, descrimination, determines, determining, discrimination, human, human eye, lexical, lexicon, meaning, natural, particular, particularities, people, perception, physical, physiology, property, seamless, segments, sensation, shaped, specific, spectrum, understand, universal, visible colors.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 389.